-Austin Stoneman (Ralph Lewis) is an abolitionist congressman, based on Thaddeus Stevens (played by Tommy lee Jones in Spielberg’s Lincoln) and his children are friends with the Cameron family in the South.
+Austin Stoneman (Ralph Lewis) is an abolitionist congressman, based on Thaddeus Stevens (played by Tommy Lee Jones in Spielberg’s Lincoln), and his children are friends with the Cameron family in the South.
 Four of the children will fall in love with each other, but the Civil War will tear them apart.
-The second and most controversial part of the film details the consequences of the war and of freeing the slaves and enfranchising black men.
+The second and most controversial part of the film details the consequences of the war and of freeing and enfranchising the slaves.
 Legislature is overrun by loutish black men; Cameron’s youngest daughter commits suicide when pursued by a “renegade negro”.
 The Ku Klux Klan exert a rough justice for this and other crimes and bully the black citizens back into their place.
 All ends, apparently, happily ever after, “Aryan birthright” defended, wedding bells pealing, with a vision of Christ.